Shares of Priceline could be poised to fly higher as it cements its position as the destination for online travel.

 Its recent purchase OpenTable positions it to become the premier restaurant reservation service in which it can employ its dynamic restaurant business.
 Imagine in large cities ff menu prices were to adjust upward or downward depending on the time of the reservation, restaurants would be able to command higher prices at peak times and offer customers lower prices at non-peak times.
 The result would be increased revenue for the restaurant.
 It also means shorter wait times and more access for customers leading to reinforcing network effect.

-This is the strategy that is already employed by airlines and hotels and is crucial part Uber’s s pricing model.
+This is the strategy that is already employed by airlines and hotels and is a crucial part of Uber’s pricing model.
 This would create a very attractive value proposition for restaurants.

 Priceline has proven it can successfully integrate and expand across these various platforms and by offering a full suite of travel related services it helps other booking sites such as Expedia (EXPE).
 Expedia actually reported earnings on after the close on February 5th and disappointed sending its shares some 7% lower.
 This weakness is spilling into Priceline’s stock which is down in sympathy setting up good opportunity ahead of its own upcoming report.

-I think Priceline’s dominate market share and synergies across its portfolio of hotel, airline and car rental services will help it deliver better than expected results and propel the stock higher.
+I think Priceline’s domination market share and synergies across its portfolio of hotel, airline and car rental services will help it deliver better than expected results and propel the stock higher.
 I want to get out ahead of that event and establish a bullish position.
+This is despite the fact that the rental services industry, according to RENTA.JP, is becoming more and more saturated with a variety of different rental businesses.
+Many of these businesses specialize in certain countries or locations.
+Cars Iceland, for example, exclusively serves travelers and locals in the impressive nation of Iceland and provide them with the vehicles that they need to get them across this rugged landscape and to some of its most popular sights.
+Check them out here – https://www.carsiceland.com/.

 Given the stock’s high dollar price using options to leverage our capital makes good sense.
 To further reduce the cost and mitigate the impact of time decay and the decline of implied volatility that will occur following the earnings report I want to use a spread with an expiration date at least 60 days beyond the February 19th release date.
 My recommendation is: